Yaelokre: 2024

 Ósk began releasing music under a storytelling project named Yaelokre in early 2024 with the single "Harpy Hare", which would later receive a music video illustrated by Ósk themself; the project was compared to The Lord of the Rings by Kara Angan of Rappler.
-The project is set in a world named Meadowlark and focuses on a musical ensemble called The Lark, consisting of four characters – Cole, Clémente, Peregrine, and Kingsley – who each wear animal-themed masks and are all voiced by Ósk.
+The project is set in a world named Meadowlark and focuses on a musical ensemble called The Lark, consisting of four characters – Cole, Clémente, Peregrine, and Kingsley – who each wear animal-themed masks (in order: leveret, kid, moose, and tree) and are all voiced by Ósk.
 The characters themselves are based on Ósk's experiences while growing up.
-During live performances or lives on TikTok, Ósk wears such masks, Renaissance-esque outfits, and other clothing items such as a rabbit-shaped hat to represent the characters within the project.
+During live performances or lives on TikTok, Ósk wears such masks, Renaissance-esque outfits, and other clothing items such as a rabbit-shaped hat, commonly decorated with items that represent the characters within Meadowlark.

 Kristin Robinson of Billboard commented on how Yaelokre continued the revival of folk music through the combination of Ósk's illustrations and their songs.
 Robinson additionally compared the song and its accompanying music video to a blend of the band Gorillaz and the illustrations of Maurice Sendak on the book Where the Wild Things Are, much to acclaim.
 They then released their debut EP entitled Hayfields in March, which included "Harpy Hare".
 The EP serves as a prelude for the storyline within Yaelokre.

 The single later went viral in July on TikTok and YouTube, with Ósk gaining millions of listeners on Spotify and YouTube.
 Upon its virality, fans created original characters based on the Larks, fan art, made theories surrounding the project's setting, and posted videos emulating the choreography within its music video.
 It topped Spotify's Global Viral Songs Chart on the 15th for nine days straight while maintaining a placement on the top-half of the chart further on and entered the TikTok Billboard Top 50 by Billboard on the week beginning July 20 at the 45th placement before peaking to 34th in its second week on the chart.
 Official on-demand U.S. streams of the song rose to 577% from June 14 to July 11, and rose again by 186% on the following week.
+With this virality, they decided to pursue music rather than a teaching job.
 Yaelokre released their second EP Songs of Origin, which included the singles "Bird Cage Blue And Yellow" and "My Farewells To The Fields".